This post was originally published on November 26, 2014 and has been updated for accuracy and comprehensiveness.

 2. Create a Protocol

 Once employees understand what to look for in a shoplifter, they then must know what action to take.
-Every shoplifting policy will differ; however, each should answer the following:
+While every shoplifting policy differs, each should answer the following:

 - How should the employee approach the customer?

 - Should employees be forthright and accuse customers or use guided, less direct questioning?